pyapp-kit/pydantic-compat/README.md

 Feel free to open an issue or PR if you find it useful, but lacking features you need.

+## What does it do?

+Not much! :joy:

+Mostly serves to translate names from one API to another.
+While pydantic2 does offer deprecated access to the v1 API, if you explicitly wish to support pydantic1 without your users seeing deprecation warnings, then you need to do a lot of name adaptation depending on the runtime pydantic version.
+This package does that for you.

+It does *not* do any significantly complex translation of API logic.
+For custom types, you will still likely need to add class methods to support both versions of pydantic.

 ## Usage

 ```py